-Here are the basics that I use to master over 30,000 songs since 1999.
+Here are the basics that I use during the audio mastering process.
 You can use a variety of different DAW programs which includes Pro Tools, Cubase, Logic, FL Studio, Audacity, Ableton, Garageband, Presonus, Reaper, Motu, Or Reason.

 What Is Mastering?

 When you "mix" a song, you're working with the individual tracks (kick, snare, vocals, etc.) putting effects on them, panning the tracks and balancing their volumes against each other.
 In "mastering" you're working with only ONE file.
 A stereo .wav mix of a song.
 You're applying the effects to the entire song as a whole.

 It's kind of like when you turn up the treble on your car stereo.
 You're adding a high-end EQ boost to the entire song.
 If you recorded the result, this would be considered one step in the mastering process.

 The Main Goals In Mastering

 1. You want your songs to sound consistent with your genre/style of music.
 The closest they can to a great commercial master.

 2. The songs on your CD should sound consistent with each other from song to song.
 But not only in "volume level" but in ALL areas of the mastering process.